 Website and User Support

-Regardless of whether you choose the shared plans from DreamHost or their DreamPress managed WordPress hosting plans, you get access to the live chat support channel that’s open between the hours of 5:30 AM and 9:30 PM Pacific Time, 7 days a week.
+Regardless of whether you choose the shared plans from DreamHost or their DreamPress managed WordPress hosting plans, you get access to the live chat support channel that’s open between the hours of 5.30am and 9.30pm Pacific Time, seven days a week.
 You’ll also have the ability to submit tickets and email support requests 24/7.

 Premium Telephone Support

 Although there’s no standard telephone support line, you can request a call back from the DreamHost help desk.
-While this is a paid service, some plans do include a number of free callbacks per month, such as the DreamPress Plus and Pro that include 3 and 5 free callbacks per month, respectively.
+While this is a paid service, some plans do include a number of free callbacks per month, such as the DreamPress Plus and Pro that include three and five free callbacks per month, respectively.

-Unfortunately, numbers outside the United States and Canada cannot be used to request a callback, and the calls are only provided in English.
+Unfortunately, numbers outside the United States and Canada can’t be used to request a callback, and the calls are only provided in English.

-The lack of standard telephone support and a 24/7 live chat service means that DreamHost lacks the support options of some other popular web hosts, such as SiteGround and many managed WordPress hosting companies.
+The lack of standard telephone support and a 24/7 live chat service means DreamHost lack the support options of some other popular web hosts, such as SiteGround and many managed WordPress hosting companies.